 You can see the training data as creating a cloud of possible error vectors.
 Batch gradient descent steps by the average error from the cloud.
 While this is efficient, it can be trapped in local minima.
-While updating independently with each training data may be less efficient, it is less likely to be trapped in a local minima.
+Updating independently with each training data is less efficient, but less likely to be trapped in a local minima.